 Write-a- conversation exercises work really well for many topics including routines and daily activities.
 I always get the students to perform just for me …not in front of the class..as they are more relaxed and I get a close up and personal look at their performance.
 Also, I can ask them to repeat the conversation easily if it is not fluent enough.

 Subscribe to get full access to the latest and best resources from eslflow.com.
 There are no ads in the newsletter and you will receive entertaining, high quality, and up-to-date teaching resources regularly.
-Also, if you take out a paid subscription, you can download large collections of PDF, audio and video materials in zip files.
+And, if you subscribe, you will get access to the latest advancements in artificial intelligence and prompt engineering, that will enable you become a master of the English as a second language universe!
+In addition, you will get access to the latest exercises, with a wider variety of exercises and activities.

 Dialogues are a great way to get students talking.
 Students just need to be presented with an easy example or model that they can practice Once they have mastered the model they can alter it with their own ideas.